 Some users report mild relaxation when smoking kava.
 However, these effects appear inconsistent and short-lived compared to traditional methods.
 The experience varies dramatically between individuals, making it an unreliable delivery method.

 Traditional preparation methods preserve the plant’s beneficial compounds.
-They deliver the predictable, gentle effects that made kava valued across Pacific Island cultures for generations.
+They deliver predictable, gentle effects that made kava valued across Pacific Island cultures for generations.

 Bitter, earthy, and peppery flavor profile.